RWTH-HPC/effort-log/README.md

 * Encryption is disabled by default.
 Add `-config crypt` to your qmake flags to enable encryption.
 * Choosing a complex and unique password for each project is crucial to ensure privacy!
 * As of January 2016, changing passwords for a project is not possible once the password is set.

-## Installation from Source

-Prerequisites:

-* Qt 5.4.0 or later
-* On Windows: MinGW with g++ 4.7 or Visual Studio 2013 Update 2 or later
-* On Mac OS X: latest Xcode
-* On Linux: g++ 4.7 or later
-* Latest OpenSSL

-You can build EffortLog with

-    cd $EFFORTLOG_DIRECTORY
-    qmake
-    make (or mingw32-make on Windows)

-Installation ("make install") is not needed.
-To specify the installation directory use

-    qmake PREFIX=$INSTALL_DIRECTORY

-To compile the release version use

-    qmake -config release

-To compile the debug version use

-    qmake -config debug

-To compile the release version with encryption of use

-    qmake -config release -config crypt

-To compile the debug version with encryption of use

-    qmake -config debug -config crypt

-To create the *Doxygen* documentation use

-    make doxygen

 ## Developing and Contributing to EffortLog